-Enrollment in the Wage Continuation program does not guarantee eligibility of use.
+Please note: Enrollment in the Wage Continuation program does not guarantee eligibility of use.
 You must be approved by the Health Services Department for use of this program.
+Payments made towards Wage Continuation are not refundable whether it is cancelled, not used, or upon separation from the District.